dbos-inc/dbos-docs/docs/getting-started/coreconcepts.md

 ## Decorators
 Operon programming model revolves heavily around _decorators_.
 Decorators are annotations declaring your workflows and configuring various aspects of their execution (for instance, setting the isolation level of a transaction.)

+## Why should you consider using operon as your programming model ?

+It is easy to use.
+Write only business logic as functions.
+No monoliths, no microservices, no servers.
+It is fast, reliable and scalable.
+It provides the hard to code one and only one transactional semantics.
+Your resposibility is limited to business logic.
+Operon runtime does the rest.
+HttpServer, Security, Logging, Telemetry and more provided for free.
+Cloud deployment support coming soon.